katsumiar/CognifyVault/README.md

 Register knowledge and files in a vector database, and generate information based on questions using the OpenAI API.
 This knowledge management and search support tool efficiently searches for relevant knowledge through vector search powered by Weaviate.

+### Caution

+The `ARTICLE_NAME` environment variable has been changed to `ARTICLE_NAMES`.
+With this change, it is now possible to specify multiple article names as a comma-separated list.

+#### Details:
+- The `ARTICLE_NAME` environment variable has been changed to `ARTICLE_NAMES`.
+- `ARTICLE_NAMES` can now be specified as a comma-separated list of multiple names.
+- In the UI, the specified names will be displayed as a dropdown list, allowing users to select and switch between article names.

 ### **Newly Supported File Formats**

 We have expanded the system's capabilities by adding support for the following file formats: